defuncart/flutter_shogi_board/README.md

 ## Future Plans

 This package grew out of my desired to visualize shogi castles in Flutter, and with no game board widget or even a shogi engine available, I decided to roll my own.
-The package [shogi](https://github.com/defuncart/shogi) contains the initial business logic from this package and will be simultaneously developed upon.

 For the future I would like to utilize this widget not just for displaying static game boards, but also for tsume problems, thus user interaction may be considered.